JackGilinger/Diary-of-emotions/README.md

 }
 ```

-### Transitions
+### Transitions and Navigation
-- All screen transitions will use the PageController with animated transitions
+- All screen transitions use the PageController with animated transitions (300ms, ease-in-out)
 - No external navigation or routing needed
-- All state is managed within the AppWidget
+- All state management contained within AppWidget
+- Navigation controlled through _navigateToPage method

 ### Critical Callbacks
-- `_addEmotionEntry`: Saves a new emotion entry
+- _addEmotionEntry: Saves a new emotion entry
-- `_deleteEmotionEntry`: Removes an existing entry
+- _deleteEmotionEntry: Removes an existing entry
-- `_updateEmotionEntry`: Modifies an existing entry
+- _updateEmotionEntry: Modifies an existing entry
-- `_toggleDarkMode`: Switches between light and dark themes
+- _toggleDarkMode: Switches between light and dark themes
-- `_exportData`: Prepares data for export (stub function)
+- _exportData: Prepares data for export

-This design ensures all functionality is contained within a single widget while maintaining a clean separation of concerns between different "screens" of the application.